VahalaSly/Final_Project/README.md

 ### The command-line arguments

-The WAS expects and accepts a number of arguments when called:
+The WAS expects and accepts a number of arguments when called.

 `-f` or `--file` passing the file-path to the JSON input file.
 Required.

 `-u` or `--user` passing the username of the user executing the WAS.
 Required